-If you have tried unsuccessfully to resolve your complaint and wish to take the matter further, please complete this form and sent it to the headteacher.
+If you have completed stage 1 of the policy and need to take the matter further, i.e. request a stage 2 process, please complete this form and send it to the headteacher.
 If your complaint is against the headteacher, you will need to send the form to the chair of the Local Academy Council.

-Name: Address:
+Your Name: Address:

 Daytime telephone number:

 Evening telephone number:

 Email: Postcode:

-What is your complaint concerning, and what action would you like the headteacher (or where appropriate the Chair of the Local Academy Council) to take?
+When did you first discuss your concern or complaint with a member of staff, what was the concern about and at what date did your stage 1 process complete?

-When did you discuss your concern or complaint with the appropriate member of staff?
+What was the result of the stage 1 discussion?

-What was the result of the discussion?
+What is your stage 2 complaint concerning, and what action would you like the headteacher (or where appropriate the Chair of the Local Academy Council) to take?

 Signed: Date: